David Kirch: Philanthropy

 In 2006, Kirch celebrated his 70th birthday by announcing his plans to give everyone in Jersey, aged 70 or over, £100 in vouchers to spend in the island's Co-op supermarkets.
-He has continued to give away around £1m, along the same lines, each year since 2006.
+He has continued to give away around £1 million, along the same lines, each year since 2006.

 In 2012, Kirch announced his plans to leave his fortune, of approximately £100m, to the David Kirch Charitable Trust.

 In 2013, he appeared at the top of The Sunday Times Giving List, and was appointed Knight Commander of the Order of the British Empire (KBE) in the 2013 Birthday Honours for "services as a philanthropist to senior citizens of Jersey".

+Personal life and death

+Kirch lived in Jersey from 1973.
+He died on 28 February 2026, aged 89.